Mara-Li/Knitting-bot/README.md

 - `/follow channel [channel]` : Add a channel to the list of followed channels
 - `/follow role [role]` : Add a role to the list of followed roles
-- `/follow role-in [role] [channel]` : Add a role to the list of followed roles in a specific channel.
+- `/follow specific [role] [channel]` : Add a role to the list of followed roles in a specific channel.
   - You can repeat the command with the same role to add multiple channels.
   - To remove a channel, you need to redo the command with the same channel and role.
   - To remove a role completely, you need to do the command without the channel.